Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 Should I also update my LinkedIn profile?

 Yes, and do it before posting.
 Update your headline, add the new position to your experience section, and adjust your skills if relevant.
 When people see your announcement and visit your profile, everything should already match.
-If you want to track how the announcement affects your profile views and engagement, AuthoredUp's analytics dashboard shows the full picture: impressions, engagement rate, and follower growth over time.
+If you're using the hybrid move, the Experience update is the publish action: toggle Notify network ON when you save.
+To track how the announcement affects profile views and engagement, AuthoredUp's analytics dashboard shows impressions, engagement rate, and follower growth over time.

 .png)